Sam Stoneley. Let's Connect

 wrote extracted data to "[email protected]".

-After obtaining another password (leonardo) I attempted to run steghide on all of the images using this password however no other files could be extracted.
-I opened the Plans.jpg to see if there was any interesting information photoshopped into it, however it appeared to be a copy of a page from a book.
+After obtaining the password leonardo, I attempted to run steghide across the remaining artifacts without dynamic output.
+Opening Plans.jpg to check for adjustments, it appeared visually to be a copy of a page directly from a book.

 Archive: monalisa.jpg